1. Preparing Your Car for deep cleaning with shampooing

 5. Tips to Keep Your Car Floor Looking Great

 Spills and mishaps are bound to happen inside your car, but you can do several things to minimize the damage.
 First, you can apply a coating of Kevlar to the carpet fibers once they are dry.
-Our Kevlar kit will provide protection not only for your carpet but also for your upholstery and other interior and exterior surfaces.
+Our Ceramic kit will provide protection not only for your carpet but also for your upholstery and other interior and exterior surfaces.
 With a coating of Kevlar, stains will wipe off more easily while also making future cleanings easier.

 Nevertheless, you shouldn't rely solely on Kevlar to keep your carpet and mats looking like new.
 Follow these tips to minimize any damage that may occur: